 Short answer: Yes!
 Developing a weight loss running plan paired with other forms of cardio get your heart rate up–which burns calories!
 It can be a fantastic tool to incorporate into your weight loss plan.

 Sure, you can get carried away with the latest watch, new shoes every month, and fancy running gear.
 But at the basic level, all you need is a pair of shoes, a sports bra for us ladies, and a sidewalk or trail.

 Once you have those pieces, all you have to do it start.
 You can make the schedule and location arrangements.
 If you don’t know any other runners, you can get started on your own.
 Plus, it doesn’t require a gym membership or trainer to get started.

 If a lack of time has stood between you and weight loss goals, then running can help overcome that obstacle.
-Instead of taking the time to drive to and from the gym or a class, lace up your running shoes an walk out your door.
+Instead of taking the time to drive to and from the gym or a class, lace up your running shoes and walk out your door.
 Boom–you’re ready to warm-up and start running.